yiisoft/validator/docs/guide/built-in-rules-nested.md

 ]);
 ```

-With additional grouping it can also be rewritten like this:
+With additional grouping, it can also be rewritten like this:

 ```php
 use Yiisoft\Validator\Rule\Count;